superiqbal7/superiqbal7/README.md

 ### Hi there 👋

-I'm Iqbal, your friendly neighborhood 🥑 at Craftsmen. 😄
+I'm Iqbal, your friendly neighborhood 🥑. 😄

 I am a software engineer with several years of experience and a background in competitive programming.
 JavaScript is my main language.
 I've been creating full-stack JavaScript software for the last few years.
 I started fiddling with distributed systems, DevOps and Cloud.